 How can an enterprise online sales and self-care portal be set up step by step and adapted to constantly changing circumstances?
 How can self-organized teams be scaled in large, agile organizations?
 And how does a successful cooperation emerge from which service provider and client benefit?
 Just some of the questions that have been answered during the partnership between congstar and AOE.
 This case study provides insights into the history of the partnership, describes the evolution of the architecture and explains the change from a monolithic application to a microservices approach.

 To provide you the case study safely, please enter your information below:

-congstar is currently supported by dedicated AOE Scrum teams.
+congstar is supported by AOE Scrum teams.
 Product Owners and Scrum Masters are located in Cologne – developers in Wiesbaden.

 Flexible, web-based structures simplify the maintenance of the customer self-care portal.

-The scalable and flexible architecture ensures the sustainability of the solution and optimizes the benefits for congstar and the end customers alike.
+The scalable and flexible architecture ensures sustainability of the solution and optimizes the benefits for congstar and the end customers.